 Articles by Lue-Yee Tsang

-Lue-Yee Tsang studied theology at Wycliffe College, University of Toronto, and also writes at Cogito, Credo, Petam.
+Lue-Yee Tsang studied theology at Wycliffe College, Toronto, and also writes at Cogito, Credo, Petam.
 A second-generation Chinese exile in America, he is interested in working with Chinese and non-Chinese Christians to equip the Church in China for domestic and world mission by providing it with important patristic, mediæval scholastic, and early Protestant works.

 Ash Wednesday and the Day of Atonement